Amustache/Lorcon/protocone/README.md

 ##

+**Q:** I get `Failed to connect to ESP32: Timed out waiting for packet header` when uploading the code.

+**A:** In the `Connecting...` phase, hold down the “BOOT/FLASH” button in your ESP32 board while uploading.

+Or go apeshit and [connect a 10 uF electrolytic capacitor between the EN pin and GND](https://randomnerdtutorials.com/solved-failed-to-connect-to-esp32-timed-out-waiting-for-packet-header/).

+##

 **Q:** I have an error code on the display.

 **A:** `TimeoutWFI` means that the WiFi connection was not successful after many attempts.
 Check your connection settings.